ayozeruanoalc/ayozeruanoalc/README.md

 ### 💧 Global Water and Sanitation Analysis
 **R | R Markdown | Shiny | Data Visualization**

-Worldwide analysis of access to water and sanitation using official datasets.
+Worldwide analysis of access to water and sanitation.
 Includes an **interactive dashboard** and visualization of official datasets through maps and charts.

 🔗 https://github.com/ayozeruanoalc/analisis-disponibilidad-agua-y-saneamiento